johannesboyne/soa_scaling_terraform_infrastructure/README.md

 Enough with the theory, let's dive into the code.
 We'll begin with the codification of our AWS infrastructure with Terraform.

 `Disclaimer: We're running on AWS and thus the following is AWS opinionated.
-Running the following terraform plans on your AWS infrastructure will cost money if you're not using an account that qualifies under the AWS free-tier.`
+Running the following terraform plans on your AWS infrastructure will cost money unless you're using an account that qualifies under the AWS free-tier.`

-*To give you an easy start I've created four individual docker images, one for each service from above: webpage, database api, api, company-bot*
+*To give you an easy start I've created four individual Docker images, one for each service from above: webpage, database api, api, company-bot*

 ####Annotated Terraform files